whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <p><b>Coupon:</b> Use coupon code <a href="http://ouiplease.com" target="_blank"><b>OUIWHATSUP</b></a> to get 20% off any subscription, that's such a good deal!</p>
 <br>

 <p>First off, I am deeply saddened by the tragedy that has occured in Paris.
-It is unfathomable how such actions can occur and I myself have been lucky enough as I was in Paris and left just the day before to return to Los Angeles.
+It is unfathomable how such actions can occur.
+I was actually in Paris 2 weeks ago and left just the day before the events to return to Los Angeles.
 It is shocking (and I am still in shock) how such atrocities can be carried out by fellow human beings, but one cannot understand evil and I continue to pray for peace in the world.</p>
 <br>

-<p>If you've read my previous posts, you should know that I love all things French, so much that I visit France every year and will continue to do so.
-So when this subscription box came into my radar, I knew I just had to subscribe and so far I'm so glad I did!</p>
+<p>If you've read my previous posts, you should know that I love all things French, so much that I visit France every year.
+So when this subscription box came into my radar, I knew I just had to subscribe and I'm so glad I did!</p>

 <center><H2>Oui Please VOL. 1.5: Along the Loire Valley</H2></center>